Chris Ivory: Tiffin University

 Ivory then transferred to Tiffin University, a Division II school in Tiffin, Ohio, whose team was coached by Dave Walkosky, a former Washington State assistant coach.
 In Ivory's final year of college football, he had 39 rushes for 223 yards in five games before suffering a season-ending knee injury.
 Walkosky attempted to obtain a medical redshirt exemption to allow Ivory to play another year, but this was unsuccessful.
 Despite his brief stint at Tiffin University, Ivory's performance and speed attracted attention from NFL scouts, and he was thought to have a chance of becoming the first Tiffin University player to be drafted by the NFL.
 The Saints became interested in Ivory, despite his injuries, after one of their scouts was impressed by Walkosky's enthusiastic recommendations.

 Professional career

+Pre-draft

-Ivory became eligible for the 2010 NFL Draft after his season, but did not receive an invitation to perform at the NFL Combine.
+Ivory became eligible for the 2010 NFL Draft after his season, but he did not receive an invitation to perform at the NFL Combine.
 On March 16, 2010, Ivory attended Toledo's Pro Day and completed all of the combine and positional drills.
 At the conclusion of the pre-draft process, Ivory was projected to go undrafted by NFL draft experts and scouts.
 He was ranked as the 32nd best running back prospect in the draft by DraftScout.com.